Interested in Semana Santa in Spain and celebrating Easter in Spain?

 Easter festivals in Spain are held from the regions of Andalusia and Murcia in southern Spain across Castile and Leon to the regions of Galicia, Asturias, and the Basque Country in northern Spain.

-Holy Week celebrations in Spain are the uppermost graceful and dignified events.
-But while the celebrations in Andalucia tend to be more glamorous, the celebrations in Castile and Leon are more solemn.
+Holy Week celebrations in Spain are some of the most graceful and dignified events in Spain.
+While the celebrations in Andalucia tend to be more glamorous, the celebrations in Castile and Leon are more solemn.

 The most glamorous celebrations of Holy Week and Easter in Spain are in Andalucia, in southern Spain.
 The most famous Holy Week processions in Andalusia happen in Seville, Malaga, Granada, Cordoba, Jerez de la Frontera, Cadiz, and Almeria.
 However, Seville, Malaga, and Granada are known for the most elaborate and extravagant Holy Week celebrations in Andalucia.